Controlling Nonequilibrium Bose-Einstein Condensation with Engineered Environments: Impact of pump and loss

 We consider a drive of the coupling, of the form $g(t) = g\cos(2\delta t)$, which makes resonant counter-rotating terms $\hat{a}^\dagger \hat{\sigma}_+$ and $\hat{a} \hat{\sigma}_-$, such that, in interaction picture with respect to the bare Hamiltonians and in rotating wave approximation, the Hamiltonian becomes

 Because of the strong damping, only processes induced by $\hat{a}^\dagger \hat{\sigma}_+$ can effectively take place, followed by a quick resetting of the spin to the de-excited state, thus pumping the resonator.
-We can apply the results of previous sections, in particular the results discussed starting from Eq.~\eqref{eq:anontherH} for $\delta_\ell=0$.
+We can apply the results of Sec.~\ref{app:spinreservoirs}, in particular following the derivations starting from Eq.~\eqref{eq:anontherH} with, in this case, $\delta_\ell=0$.
 The transition rates between two oscillator states $\ket{n}$ and $\ket{n+1}$ read

 where $\mathcal{S}(\omega)$ is the spectral density

 Due to the harmonicity of the oscillator, the spin drives all $\ket{n}\to\ket{n+1}$ transitions simultaneously, realizing the desired pump with a resonant pump rate $\kappa^+ = g^2/\gamma$.
 The achievement of a pump as predicted is verified in Fig.~\ref{fig:ppump}, where the oscillator evolution produced by the master Eq.~\eqref{eq:me_pump} is compared with that given by the effective pump master equation $d\hat{\rho}/dt = \omega \hat{a}^\dagger \hat{a} + \kappa^+ D[\hat{a}^\dagger]$.